 What version is your app?

 On my apps I put the version at the bottom of a logical screen.
 In Metric Seconds, for example, it’s at the bottom of the information page.
 The full version might be something like “1.1 (12)”.
 So a screenshot of this screen is really useful to me when you’re sending a bug or question.

 To make a screenshot on your phone, press the home button (round button) and the sleep/wake button (on the right side or top) at the same time.
 This will put an picture of the screen in your photos which you can send to me.

 Found a bug?

 I’m sorry.
-Please let me know the details at email@example.com or at Twitter @MalcolmTeas and I’ll try to get it into the next release.
+Please let me know the details at firstname.lastname@example.org or at Twitter @MalcolmTeas or at the project’s twitter address and I’ll try to get it into the next release.
 This also applies if you have an suggestion for a new feature.
-I may have to be more careful about adding those.
-I am glad you are interested in my apps.
+I may have to be more careful about adding those of course.
+However I am glad you are interested in my apps!